Ask Grandma: Plot

-Mickey's overprotective mother is trying to raise her son as a gentleman by dressing him like a sissy and enrolling him in dance school.
-Mickey takes things particularly hard when he sees the gang playing with a toy airplane.
-The only family member who sympathizes with Mickey's plight is his Grandma, who knows that he is harboring a serious crush on precocious Mary.
+Mickey's overprotective mother is trying to raise him as a gentleman by dressing him like a sissy and enrolling him in dance school.
+The only family member who sympathizes with Mickey's plight is his grandmother, who knows that he is harboring a crush on precocious Mary.
 Grandma encourages Mickey to pursue Mary and agrees to cover for him when he sneaks away to visit her.
-Neighborhood bully Johnny — who also has eyes for Mary — looks for someone to slug and picks on Joe.
-Mickey sees this and the two face off.
-Mickey gets the worst of it until Grandma rallies him on, resulting in Johnny getting pretty well socked.
-His father comes to his rescue to help in beating up Mickey just as Grandma gets into the fight.
-Mickey's mother, having witnessed her son in action, comes to realize that Mickey should be a "regular boy" moving forward.
+Neighborhood bully Johnny, who also has eyes for Mary, slugs Joe.
+Mickey fights Johnny and is losing until Grandma rallies him, and Mickey gains the upper hand.
+Johnny's father becomes involved just as Grandma enters the fight.
+Mickey's mother, having witnessed her son in action, realizes that she must treat Mickey as a proper boy.